jeremyevans/tilt/README.md

 Template Mappings
 -----------------

-The {Tilt::Mapping} class includes methods for associating template implementation classes with filename patterns and for locating/instantiating template classes based on those associations.
+The Tilt::Mapping class includes methods for associating template implementation classes with filename patterns and for locating/instantiating template classes based on those associations.

-The {Tilt} module has a global instance of `Mapping` that is populated with the table of template engines above.
+The Tilt module has a global instance of `Mapping` that is populated with the table of template engines above.

-The {Tilt.register} method associates a filename pattern with a specific template implementation.
+The Tilt.register method associates a filename pattern with a specific template implementation.
 To use ERB for files ending in a `.bar` extension:

 ~~~ruby